European, American and French Roulette

 European Roulette

-European roulette is one of the main variations of roulette that you are likely to encounter at online and European land-based casinos.
+European roulette is one of the main variations you are likely to encounter at online and European land-based casinos.
 This game features 36 numbers and a single zero.
-It is a very common version of roulette and can be found at most online casinos, as well as land-based establishments in Europe and Asia.
-European Roulette stands in the middle in terms of odds, with French being first with the most favorable odds, and American being third with the least favorable.
+It is a very common version and can be found at most online casinos, as well as brick-and-mortar establishments in Europe and Asia.
+In terms of odds, European roulette sits in the middle, with French roulette offering the most favorable odds and American roulette the least favorable.

 roulette layout

-The European Roulette table layout is very cleanly presented.
+The European roulette table layout is very cleanly presented.
 The number grid is laid out horizontally across the table.
-Beneath it, are located the Outside bets, in two rows.
-On the top row, you can see the three Dozen bets, while the bottom one you will find the other bets in the following order – Low, Even, Red, Black, Odd, High.
+Beneath it are the Outside bets, arranged in two rows.
+On the top row you can see the three Dozen bets; on the bottom row you will find the other bets in the following order: Low, Even, Red, Black, Odd, High.
 The Column bets are placed on the right side of the grid.

 French Roulette

-French Roulette uses the same wheel and betting options found in European roulette.
-Both games are practically identical with the exception of two very important rules that players of the French version can benefit from.
+French roulette uses the same wheel and betting options found in European roulette.
+Both games are practically identical, with the exception of two very important rules that benefit players of the French version.

-French Roulette features some rules not found in the other versions of the game.
-These are ‘la partage’ and ‘en prison’.
-La partage dictates that when you lose an Outside bet because the ball landed in the zero pocket, then you can receive half of your bet back.
+French roulette features some rules not found in the other versions of the game.
+These are ‘la partage‘ and ‘en prison‘.
+La partage dictates that when you lose an Outside bet because the ball landed in the zero pocket, you receive half of your bet back.
 The en prison rule, on the other hand, gives you another chance to win back the money placed on an Outside bet when the ball lands on zero.
 The bet stays in the same spot and is marked as ‘en prison’.
-If the next spin wins you get you bet back, but if it loses then the house claims it.
+If the next spin wins, you get your bet back; if it loses, the house claims it.
 These rules work in the player’s favor and are exclusively featured in French roulette.
-They give the same statistical advantage and reduce the house edge on even money bets by half down to 1.35%.
+They provide the same statistical advantage and reduce the house edge on even-money bets by half, down to 1.35%.

 french roulette layout

-The French roulette table layout is specific and different from the American and European.
-The numbers grid is positioned horizontally across the table.
-The Outside bets are placed on both sides of it, with High, Even and Black being on top and Low, Odd and Red on the bottom.
-The Dozen Bets are presents on both the upper and lower right side of the grid.
+The French roulette table layout is specific and different from the American and European ones.
+The number grid is positioned horizontally across the table.
+The Outside bets are placed on both sides of it, with High, Even, and Black on top and Low, Odd, and Red on the bottom.
+The Dozen bets are present on both the upper and lower right sides of the grid.

 American Roulette

-American Roulette differs slightly from its European and French counterparts.
-For starters, the wheel is much different in the way the numbers are positioned and the fact that there is an extra pocket for the double zero, bringing the total number of pockets to 38.
-This changes the game in quite a significant way.
-For instance, the house edge is pushed further into the favor of the casino to an almost double 5.26%.
-This is due to the fact that there is an extra pocket, while the payoff ratios remain the same.
+American roulette differs slightly from its European and French counterparts.
+For starters, the wheel is much different in the way the numbers are positioned, and there is an extra pocket for the double zero, bringing the total number of pockets to 38.
+This changes the game in a significant way.
+For instance, the house edge is pushed further in favor of the casino, to almost double, at 5.26%.
+This is because there is an extra pocket while the payoff ratios remain the same.

 american roulette layout